| Plant Cell Rep |

 genetic compatibility, we then replaced these elements of the phb operon

-region of plastid origin (Eibl et al. 1999),
+by a 5 region of plastid origin (Eibl et al. 1999),

 which is expected to confer high expression.